Programmed Data Processor: Families

 The original PDP, an 18-bit four-rack machine used in early time-sharing operating system work, and prominent in MIT's early hacker culture, which led to the (Massachusetts) Route 128 hardware startup belt (DEC's second home, Prime Computer, etc.).
 What is believed to be the first video game, Spacewar!, was developed for this machine, along with the first known word processing program for a general-purpose computer, "Expensive Typewriter".
 It was based to some extent on the TX-0 which Ben Gurley had also contributed to.
-His engineering requirement was to build it from inventory (DEC's existing product, System Modules).
+Some of the PDP-1's component modules were drawn from the existing catalogue of commercially-available DEC System Modules, although according to Edward Fredkin about half were newly designed by Gurley.

 The last of DEC's 53 PDP-1 computers was built in 1969, a decade after the first, and nearly all of them were still in use as of 1975.
 "An average configuration cost $120,000" at a time "when most computer systems sold for a million dollars or more."

-Its architectural successors as 18-bit machines were the PDP-4, PDP-7, PDP-9, and the PDP-15.
+Its successors as 18-bit machines were the PDP-4, PDP-7, PDP-9, and the PDP-15, although those machines were not compatible with the PDP-1.